What to Say When You Can’t Meet the Deadline: Business English Phrasal Verbs

 phrasal verb

-to stop something, usually suddenly; to interrupt something
+to stop something suddenly; to interrupt something

 I tried calling Alex, but my call got cut off halfway through.